2025 Stock Car Pro Series

-The 2025 Stock Car Pro Series is the 47th season of the Stock Car Pro Series, the premier touring car racing series in South America, and the fourth season under the Stock Car Pro Series moniker.
-Gabriel Casagrande is the defending champion.
-The season starts in May 4 at Interlagos Circuit, São Paulo and will finish in the same location in December 14.
+The 2025 Stock Car Pro Series was the 47th season of the Stock Car Pro Series, the premier touring car racing series in South America, and the fourth season under the Stock Car Pro Series moniker.
+Gabriel Casagrande was the defending champion.
+The season started on 4 May at the Interlagos Circuit in São Paulo and finished in the same location on 14 December.
+Felipe Frage was the 2025 Champion.

-For the 2025 season, the series run with a new generation of cars coming to replace the old JL G-09, resulting in big changes for the series as a switch to a Crossover SUV-based formula, as well a change from V8 engines to a straight-four, turbocharged engine, being around 200 kg lighter with 500 hp, a new aero package as well with the SUV-based body, a DRS system, a brand new tubular chassis made by Arcelor Mittal, a new electronics system by FuelTech company and a 5G internet connection package.
+For the 2025 season, the series ran with a new generation of cars coming to replace the old JL G-09, resulting in big changes for the series as a switch to a Crossover SUV-based formula, as well a change from V8 engines to a straight-four, turbocharged engine, being around 200 kg lighter with 500 hp, a new aero package as well with the SUV-based body, a DRS system, a brand new tubular chassis made by Arcelor Mittal, a new electronics system by FuelTech company and a 5G internet connection package.
 The new chassis received the name Audacetech SNG01.

-Focusing in the Brazilian passenger vehicle sales, the Chevrolet Tracker and Toyota Corolla Cross SUVs would replace the Toyota Corolla and Chevrolet Cruze sedans whilst Mitsubishi would return to the category with the Eclipse Cross.
+Focusing in the Brazilian passenger vehicle sales, the Chevrolet Tracker and Toyota Corolla Cross SUVs replaced the Toyota Corolla and Chevrolet Cruze sedans whilst Mitsubishi returned to the category with the Eclipse Cross.

 Calendar

-The calendar for the 2025 season was revealed in January 16 of 2025, it consists of 12 rounds with a "sprint" and "feature" race each, making 24 races in total.
-On 13 June, the first Velo Città round was postponed to at the end of September.
-On July, the round at Circuito Toninho da Matta was cancelled and replaced with the round at Circuito dos Cristais at the same date.
-On August, it was announced that the series would return to Autódromo Internacional Orlando Moura after 2019 and the round at Goiânia was cancelled due to the renovation works at the circuit.
-On October, it was announced that a newly built circuit in Cuiabá replaced the Goiânia round.
+The calendar for the 2025 season was revealed on 16 January 2025, and consisted of 12 rounds with a "sprint" and "feature" race each, making 24 races in total.
+On 13 June, the first Velo Città round was postponed to the end of September.
+In July, the round at Circuito Toninho da Matta was cancelled and replaced with the round at Circuito dos Cristais on the same date.
+In August, it was announced that the series would return to Autódromo Internacional Orlando Moura after 2019 and the round at Goiânia was cancelled due to the renovation works at the circuit.
+In October, it was announced that a newly built circuit in Cuiabá replaced the Goiânia round.